 After you’ve set up an account, simply sign in using your email and password to access the library.
 Netflix is available as an app on smartphones and tablets, or if you’re watching on the computer you can go to the Netflix website.
 To check whether your TV or set-top box has Netflix, click here.

 To find TV shows and films to watch, either search the library to look for a title or pick from Netflix’s recommendations.
 The service claims to be able to ‘learn’ about its subscribers’ tastes based on what they watch, and recommend new programmes to watch next.
-To get started, check out our guides to the best movies and TV shows to watch on Netflix.

 You can access your account on many different devices.
 For example, if you start watching a TV series on the train on your phone but have to stop before it’s over, when you get home Netflix will have remembered where you got to in the episode.